2025 Buffalo Bills season: Week 3: vs. Miami Dolphins

 Despite the Bills going into the game as heavy favorites, the Dolphins kept it close for much of the game.
 In the first quarter, Dolphins running back Ollie Gordon II scored on the opening drive, which would be answered back by the Bills with a touchdown pass from Josh Allen to Dalton Kincaid.
 The second quarter featured another touchdown pass from Allen to third-string tight end Jackson Hawes.
 With this pass, Allen earned his 200th regular season passing touchdown and 300th overall touchdown, the latter surpassing a record set by Kansas City Chiefs quarterback Patrick Mahomes for fastest to achieve that milestone.
 After a missed field goal by Matt Prater, the Dolphins drove down the field and tied the game 14–14 at the half a with a touchdown pass from Tua Tagovailoa to Jaylen Waddle.

 During the third quarter, the Bills would start off by marching down the field for a rushing touchdown by James Cook.
 After several three and outs by both teams, the Dolphins would answer back with a passing touchdown from Tagovailoa to Tyreek Hill.
 As the Bills were punting the ball back on their following offensive drive, Dolphins defensive tackle Zach Sieler drew a penalty for roughing kicker Cameron Johnston, giving the Bills the ball back and allowing them to score another passing touchdown from Allen to Khalil Shakir.
 The Dolphins then marched down the field to try and tie the game, but Tagovailoa threw a costly interception to Terrel Bernard, allowing the Bills to seal the game with a field goal by Matt Prater.
-With the 31–21 win over their divisional opponent, their 12th consecutive win at Highmark Stadium, the Bills improved to 3–0.
+With their 7th win over the Dolphins, their 12th consecutive win at Highmark Stadium, the Bills improved to 3–0.